Do you want to learn to play more guitar chords to improve your skills? Ever wonder how many guitar chords there are?

 Mathematical formula: how to calculate how many chords you can play

 There are many ways to calculate how many guitar chords there are.
-I am sharing two numbers that people know about.
+I’m sharing 2 numbers that people know about.

 Is this number really useful?
-No, but it just comes to show how many possibilities there are!
+No, but it just goes to show how many possibilities there are!

 n = the notes to choose from (there are 12)